JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

   console.log(index, value);
 }`

 - Optional chaining - if a way of using `?.` to check if a variable or method exists.
+It also helps to prevent errors when accessing properties from objects that might be 'null' or 'undefined'.
 For example, if you use:
 -  `const city = user.profile?.location?.city;` - this would check if first user.profile exists, and then if the location exists - then it will return the city value.
 If anything is missing it just returns undefined instead of throwing an error.
 -  These can also be used for methods - i.e.
 -  These are frequently used with the `??` to ensure that there is another option/operant. - IMPORTANT